hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 **Accepted state:** A seller has reviewed and accepted the version in full.
 A separate sales order entity (out of scope of Grid Purchase Order) may be created within the seller’s system.
-The version is listed in the purchase order's `accepted_version` field, replacing a previously accepted purchase order if applicable.
+The version is listed in the purchase order's `accepted_version` field.
 A buyer is permitted to cancel an accepted purchase order so long as the seller has not moved the purchase order to a _Closed_ state.
 A seller may take no further action on the version.

 **Obsolete state:** A version was cancelled by the buyer for any of a variety of reasons.
 The buyer and seller can take no further action on the version.